Homemade Chicken Pot Pie

 - Chicken broth: The flavorful base of the filling.

-- Milk: Blends with the broth for that smooth, creamy texture.
+- Milk: Blends with the broth for a smooth, creamy texture.

 - Cooked chicken: Rotisserie or leftovers work great here, making prep quick and easy.